feathers-plus/docs/source/v1/batch-loader/guide.md

 ];
 ```

-We want to see how using BatchLoader affects the number of database calls, and we will do that by populating the `posts` records with related information.
+We want to see how using batch-loader affects the number of database calls, and we will do that by populating the `posts` records with related information.

 ### Using Plain JavaScript